Reads to reference genome & gene predictions

 - assess quality of gene predictions,

-- assess quality of the entire process using a biologically meaningful measure.
+- assess quality of the entire process using a biologically meaning measure.

 Please note that these are toy/sandbox examples simplified to run on laptops and to fit into the short format of this course.
 For real projects, much more sophisticated approaches are needed!

-Start by creating a directory to work in.
+Once you’re logged into the virtual machine, create a directory to work in.
 Drawing on ideas from Noble (2009) and others, we recommend following a specific convention for all your projects.
+For example, create a main directory for this section of the course (e.g.,

 Sequencing an appropriate sample